 - some lymph nodes near your pancreas

 You may need to go on clear liquids and take a laxative the day before your surgery.
 This diet cleans out your bowels.
 You may also need to stop taking certain medicines a few days before surgery, especially blood thinners like aspirin and warfarin (Coumadin).
-You will get general anesthesia to make you sleep through surgery and prevent any pain.
+You’ll be given general anesthesia to make you sleep through surgery and prevent pain.

 If you have pancreatitis, you may have the option of getting an islet auto transplant during your surgery.
 Islet cells are the cells in your pancreas that produce insulin.
 In auto transplantation, the surgeon removes the islet cells from your pancreas.
 These cells are placed back into your body so you can keep making insulin on your own.

-After surgery, you will go to a recovery room to wake up.
+After surgery, you’ll be taken to a recovery room to wake up.
 You might need to stay in the hospital for a few days, or up to two weeks.
-You will have a tube in your abdomen to drain fluids from the surgery site.
+You’ll have a tube in your abdomen to drain fluids from your surgery site.
 You might also have a feeding tube.
 Once you can eat normally, this tube will be removed.
 Your doctor will give you medicine to control your pain.

-After surgery, you will have to make some changes.
+After surgery, you’ll have to make some changes.

 Because your body will no longer produce a normal amount of insulin to control your blood sugar, you will have diabetes.
 You’ll need to monitor your blood sugar and take insulin at regular intervals.
 Your endocrinologist or primary care doctor will help you manage your blood sugar.

 Your body also won’t make the enzymes needed to digest food.
-You will have to take an enzyme replacement pill each time you eat.
+You’ll have to take an enzyme replacement pill each time you eat.

 To stay healthy, follow a diabetic diet.
 You can eat a variety of foods, but you’ll want to watch carbohydrates and sugars.
 It’s also important to avoid low blood sugar.
 Try to eat small meals throughout the day to keep your sugar level steady.
 Carry around a source of glucose with you in case your blood sugar dips.